Skip to main content

 Keep reading to get started!

-» MORE: For tips on modern web design instead, see: 11 best practices to improve a modern web design
+» MORE: For tips on 2024 web design instead, see: 11 best practices to improve a 2024 web design

 UI design tips – Key takeaways

-• This article provides 5 essential UI design tips for business owners starting a new web design project.
+5 essential UI tips for business owners starting web projects.

-• Use existing successful websites as inspiration for your design, but avoid copying them directly.
+Use successful websites for inspiration, but don’t copy directly.

 • Share screenshots with your designer to refine your ideas and create a unique design that represents your brand.